diffpy/diffpy.pdffit2/doc/source/index.rst

 | Software version |release|.
 | Last updated |today|.

-The diffpy.pdffit2 package provides functions for calculation and refinement of atomic Pair Distribution Functions (PDF) from crystal structure models.
+The diffpy.pdffit2 package provides functions for the calculation and refinement of atomic Pair Distribution Functions (PDF) from crystal structure models.
 It is used as a computational engine by PDFgui.
 All refinements possible in PDFgui can be done by writing python scripts